 Thomas Fidler (1815-1912).
 Grocer and pharmacist in Mansion House Street, selling his business to the Newbury Coffee House Company in 1879.
 Elected to the Town Council in 1858.
 Instrumental (with his predecessor) in securing Nonconformist representation on the Trustees of the Newbury Municipal Charities.
 As Mayor he established the Newbury Fire Brigade, replaced by the Volunteer Fire Brigade in 1878.
-1871 awarded a testimonial by the Council for his public service.7 Alderman 1894.
+1871 awarded a testimonial by the Council for his public service.
+Alderman 1894.
 Teetotaller and an ardent temperance reformer, responsible for erection of the Temperance Hall in Northcroft Lane, installation of the drinking fountain in Bartholomew Street, and arranging talks against alcohol across the Newbury district.
-He also engaged in postal merchant, although the writing is unclear.
-John Flint's will (1853) refers to his sons Henry and Samuel.
-3 1861 census.
+He also engaged in postal campaigns against alcohol with other Councils nation-wide.
+Methodist.